IbrahimKhuram/Quran.com-Photo-Translator-/README.md

 # Version history
 ## Latest release: Photo Translator for Quran.com `v0.1.0-alpha`

-`alpha-release v0.1.0` presents an evaluation of its improved dynamic Quranic Arabic text recognition algorithm, showcasing its dynamic nature through experimentation with an extreme dataset.
+`alpha-release v0.1.0` presents an evaluation of its improved dynamic Quranic Arabic script recognition algorithm, showcasing its dynamic nature through experimentation with an extreme dataset.
 The algorithm's performance is tested on classical Arabic text of different font sizes, widely spaced apart, including multiple lines of word-by-word Urdu Quran translation below.
 Various challenges such as the presence of multiple Ayahs in one line, Urdu translations, and different Surahs on the same page are assessed.

 ## Experimental Setup 🧪
 The algorithm is evaluated against an ideal result, considering the expected Ayahs and Surahs based on the provided dataset.
 The actual algorithm results are compared against the ideal to assess its accuracy.
 Challenges faced during the evaluation are documented to highlight areas of improvement.